 The 1923 circulation of the Forest Hills Library Station was 10,325 books, 7,009 being for adults and 3,316 for juveniles.
 The number of borrowers on Jan.
-1 was 845. juveniles.
+I was 845.
 This is a gradual increase over preceding years, but the library committee hopes that the numbers of borrowers and the books put in circulation will increase greatly in the present year.

-For several years library committees of the different organizations have encouraged the use of the local library.
-In the spring of 1922 the members of the committee asked John C. Atwater, Queensborough librarian, how to proceed to secure a permanent site.
+For several years library committees of the different organizations have encouraged the use of the local library In the spring of 1922 the members of the committee asked Atwater, Queensborough librarian, how to proceed to secure a permanent site.
 As a result of his advice, the committee appealed six times to the Board of Estimate and Apportionment for \$25,000 for the purchase of a site, from Jan., 1923, to June, 1923.
-On June 29 that board ruled that the people of the locality should select a site, have it approved by the Queensborough Library Board, get the ap-proval of the Board of Aldermen, and then ask the Board of Estimate for the appropriation of the money.
+On June 29 that board ruled that the people of the locality should select a site, have it approved by the Queensborough Library Board, get the approval of the Board of Aldermen, and then ask the Board of Estimate for the appropriation of the money.
 This meant a complete change in procedure.

-After the election in the fall of 1923, the committee se-cured the promise of help of James M. Murtha, alderman, and of Richard S. Newcombe, district attorney.
+After the election in the fall of 1923, the committee secured the promise of help of James M. Murtha, alderman, and of Richard S. Newcombe, district attorney.

 Two years ago the chairman of the committee asked Mr. Atwater what were the determining factors in the choice of a library site, and his reply was (1) central location, (2) unimproved property, and (3) near a main thoroughfare, but not on it.
-Acting upon that advice, Mrs. George Smart, chairman, presented a drawing of a plot on Con-tinental Avenue and Dartmouth Street to a large meeting of the library committees, in the spring of 1922.
+Acting upon that advice, Mrs. George Smart, chairman, presented a drawing of a plot on Continental Avenue and Dartmouth Street to a large meeting of the library committees, in the spring of 1922.
 There was general approval of the plot.
 In December, 1923, when the chairman asked the approval of the plot by the Queensborough Library Board, the Forest Hills Association executive committee objected and asked that a site on the Boulevard be chosen.
 During the month between Dec.
 10 and Jan.
 12 twelve meetings in the interest of the site were held, attended by citizens from every geographical part of the town.
 Three sites were proposed: (1) the Continental Avenue-Dartmouth plot, (2) the corner of Ascan Avenue and the Boulevard, and (3) a triangular plot on the Boulevard, DeKoven and Euclid Streets.

-Mr. Atwater, John W. Dolan and Rev. Homans, of the Queensborough Library Board sites committee, met the Forest Hills committee on Jan.
-12, personally inspected the plots proposed, were given complete data on size, cost, etc., and promised to make a selection among these sites.
+Mr. Atwater, John W. Dolan and Rev. Homans, of the Queensborough Library Board sites committee, met the Egypter Hills convention on the Large Hills convention of the Corner Hills convention on the street Hills convention of the street Hills convention of the street Hills convention on the street Hills convention of the str etc., and promised to make a selection among these sites.